Visa policy of Burkina Faso: Non-ordinary passports

-Additionally, holders of diplomatic and service category passports issued to nationals of Brazil, China, Congo, Cuba, Russia, Taiwan, Turkey do not require a visa for Burkina Faso.
-In addition, nationals of China holding passports endorsed "for public affairs" do not require a visa for a maximum stay of 90 days.
+Additionally, holders of diplomatic, official or service passports issued to citizens of Brazil, China, Congo, Cuba, Russia, Taiwan, Turkey do not require a visa for Burkina Faso.

+In addition, citizens of China holding passports endorsed "for public affairs" do not require a visa for a maximum stay of 90 days.

-Visa on arrival
+Visa on arrival - History

-Visas are available on arrival at the airport and borders for the following 51 nationalities for a stay of up to 1 month.
+Visas are available on arrival at the airport and borders for the following countries for a stay of up to 1 month.
+It is not certain that the visa on arrival still exists and some may be denied entry without a visa in advance.
+As of February 2025 the Visa on Arrival is no longer listed on the Henley Passport Index.

 The cost of the visa on arrival is 94,000 francs CFA (€143.30) for a single entry visa with a maximum validity of 3 months, or 122,000 CFA (€185.99) for multiple entry visa with a maximum validity of three months.